Crack Green Beans (Stovetop, Oven & Crock Pot)

 - Preheat over to 375°F.

 - Cook bacon as directed in stovetop instructions above.
-Add reserved bacon grease, green beans, and all remaining ingredients to a 8×8 (or similar) baking pan).
+Add reserved bacon grease, green beans, and all remaining ingredients (except the cooked bacon) to a 8×8 (or similar) baking pan.
 Give everything a good toss so the beans are well-coated.
-Cover with aluminum foil and cook 15-20 minutes until glaze is thick and bubbly.
+Cover with aluminum foil and cook at 375°F 20-25 minutes until the glaze is thick and bubbly.
 Stir in reserved bacon and serve.

 Make Ahead